Kunlong1994/lab3/Lab-06.md

 ## Preparing your Raspberry Pi

-* Connect the SD-Card to your computer
+* Connect the microSD card to your laptop computer
 * Open the boot volume and find the  ```email_ip_on_start.py``` script.
 * Open this script and find the section where the target email address is defined.